ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 5. On the MPIO tab, in the Select the MPIO policy list, click all the paths that are active.
    ![Windows MPIO properties.](/images/DeviceDetails_0.png)

-To verify multipathing using the command line, complete the following steps.
+To verify multipathing by using the command line, complete the following steps.

 1. Open Windows command prompt.
 2. Run `mpclaim.exe –v c:\multipathconfig.txt` to capture multipath configuration.